Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - Ethereum is a peer-to-peer network of computers named Ethereum Nodes or Clients.
 Anyone can run an Ethereum node.
 There are no special prerequisites to run them.

 - Thousands of nodes that communicate with each other make up the ethereum blockchain.
 Most of the  clients on the mainnet run *Geth* on Linux. *Geth* (Go Ethereum), was programmed in Go programming language and is one of the original implementations of the Ethereum protocol.

+### How do we communicate with the Ethereum Network?

+- As stated above, ***Geth*** has been one of the main ways users have been able to communicate with one another in the Ethereum mainnet.
+However, due to Linux being Linux, there have been other implementations that have allowed users to communicate with the network.

+- Web3.js a collection of libraries that allows webapplications to interact with an Ethereum node.
+It's the official JavaScript API developed by the core Ethereum team.
+It is one of the of